bgheneti/gridsome-forestry-portfolio/projects/covers-keep-all-the-crows-away-banti-buli.md

 most instrumentals, vocals, arrangement - me
 lyrics, music - Mark Linkous (Gold Day), Thao Nguyen and Adam Thompson (Pure Cinema), Adrianne Lenker (Kerina)

 Thanks Chloe ([cjredmouth.bandcamp.com](https://cjredmouth.bandcamp.com)) for listening and sharing many ideas that mended and improved it all.
-Also thanks for contributing some tapping to Pure Cinema.
+Also thanks for contributing some tapping noises to Pure Cinema.

 Thanks Miske for lending me a trumpet for relearning and recording.